 CENTER FOR INNOVATING THE FUTURE

-Center for Innovating the Future (CIF) is a strategy consulting firm that builds geopolitical edge for companies and countries.
-CIF is the world’s leading outfit when it comes to geopolitics of technology and the new realities and risks it is creating for the world.
+Center for Innovating the Future (CIF) is a strategy consulting firm that builds competitive edge for companies and countries.
+CIF helps companies succeed in a new world of business and geopolitics.

 To learn more about CIF click here.

-Abishur is a keynote speaker who regularly shares his vision and thoughts about Next Geopolitics with audiences all over the world.
-Abishur brings depth, knowledge and experience, connecting dots and presenting ideas that leave audiences with insight about what’s happening and what’s to come.
+Abishur is a keynote speaker who regularly shares his vision and thoughts about geopolitics of technology with audiences all over the world.
+Abishur brings depth, knowledge and experience, connecting dots and presenting ideas that leave audiences stunned about what’s happening and what’s to come.

 To learn more about the different themes Abishur can speak on, click here.